Treidexy/nash/list.md

 - comptime if/match `if const DEBUG { ... }` `match const TARGET_FRUIT { Grape -> ..., Banana -> ..., ... }`
 - delete keyword `@delete if`  // `@if` is still usable
 - ERROR HANDLING???
+- pass by reference is default (ownership transfer must be explicit)